NCTA — The Internet & Television Association

 Why is unlicensed spectrum so important?

-Unlicensed bands are portions of spectrum open to any use and by anyone, as long as devices follow certain technical rules.
+Unlicensed bands are portions of spectrum open to any use and by anyone, as long as devices follow certain technical rules, which are generally built in by manufacturers.
 Wi-Fi and Bluetooth are just two examples of technologies that use unlicensed spectrum.
-Unlicensed bands offer the most room to innovate, lowering barriers to entry for new technologies and creating more economic activity and new services.
+These bands provide a vital platform for innovation, reducing barriers to entry for new technologies, spurring economic growth, and enabling the development of new services.

 Open the 7 GHz Band.
-Currently the 7 GHz band is allocated for federal government use, yet it provides an opportunity to meet the growing demands of Wi-Fi use.
-Allowing unlicensed use in the 7 GHz band on a non-interference basis could allow government users to stay in place while also facilitating rapid commercial access
+Currently the 7 GHz band is allocated for primarily federal government use, yet it provides an opportunity to meet the growing demands of Wi-Fi use and other co-existence technologies.
+Allowing unlicensed use in the 7 GHz band would allow government users to stay in place while also facilitating rapid commercial access

 woman talking on phone and using tablet